Be Forever Yamato Vintage Collectibles

 Popy’s involvement probably resulted in the higher production values seen here, which included a line of picture wallets to store the set.

-Once again, the Toei Movie Company was responsible for animation and film distribution on the film, which meant they also prepared another set of stills for distribution to the media.
+Toei Movie Company was responsible for animation and distribution of the film, which meant they also prepared black & white stills for media publicity.
 Animation magazines were all published in full color, so these probably went to newspapers.

 Another big food-related company in Japan was (and still is) Glico, mainly known for candy and confectionary.
 They signed on as a Yamato sponsor in 1980 and this vinyl bag was one of their earliest products.
 Many more were to come as Yamato III emerged as the next story of the saga.
 (Find them via the Yamato III link at the bottom of this page.)

-The name on these two handkerchiefs comes from another magazine, Margaret, which covered pop culture for girls.
+The name on these handkerchiefs comes from Margaret, a magazine that covered pop culture for girls.
 Never forget, girls made up over half of Yamato‘s audience, and are still strongly represented in Yamato fandom to this day.
-Below are two more from the same source.

 Other than Be Forever Yamato and the first flight of the American Space Shuttle, the most futuristic thing in the world back in 1980 was the digital watch.
 Thus, the Vega Company thought a Be Forever tie-in would be an ideal pairing.
 There was nothing on the watches themselves that acknowledged Yamato, but it wasn’t too much of a stretch back then to imagine Kodai consulting his trusty wrist-calculator in times of need.